 Our Therapeutic Approach

-Healing The Shadow practitioners study the psychological theories common to most counselling or psychotherapy trainings – attachment theory, transactional analysis, developmental theory, relationship dynamics, systemic theory, trauma theory, projection, transference and countertransference – as well as a thorough grounding in the concept of the shadow, its presentation and its origins.
-The difference between the work we offer and talking therapies such as traditional counselling and psychotherapy lies not only in our emphasis on working with the shadow, but also in what happens in the therapy room.
+Our Healing The Shadow practitioners study the psychological theories common to most counselling or psychotherapy trainings – attachment theory, transactional analysis, developmental theory, relationship dynamics, systemic theory, trauma theory, projection, transference and countertransference – as well as a thorough grounding in shadow work and the concept of the shadow and its presentation and origins.
+The difference between Deep Process Psychotherapy and talking therapies such as traditional counselling and psychotherapy lies not only in our emphasis on working with the shadow, but also in what happens in the therapy room.
 The experience of the work – what the work looks like, and how it feels for the client – are very different to traditional therapies.
 Some of the key differences are outlined below:

 Our work is embodied and is based on ‘parts work’